Attlee ministry: Welfare

 The government set about implementing the wartime Beveridge Report plans for the creation of a 'cradle to grave' welfare state, and set in place an entirely new system of social security.
 Among the most important pieces of legislation was the National Insurance Act 1946, in which people in work paid a flat rate of national insurance.
 In return, they (and the wives of male contributors) were eligible for flat-rate pensions, sickness benefit, unemployment benefit, and funeral benefit.
 Various provisions were included in the National Insurance Act 1946 including unemployment and sickness benefit, maternity grant and attendance allowance, maternity allowance, widow's benefit, widow's pensions in special cases, guardian's allowance, retirement pension, and death grant.
-The National Insurance Act of 1951, as noted by one study, “introduced an allowance payable with widows' benefits for each dependent child in the family.”
+The National Insurance Act 1951, as noted by one study, “introduced an allowance payable with widows' benefits for each dependent child in the family.”

 Various other pieces of legislation provided for child benefit and support for people with no other source of income.
 In 1949, unemployment, sickness and maternity benefits were exempted from taxation.

 A block grant introduced in 1948 helped the social services provided by local authorities.
 Personal Social Services or welfare services were developed in 1948 for individual and families in general, particularly special groups such as the mentally disordered, deprived children, the elderly, and the handicapped.